The Next Rung: Ladder Safety Today

 Every issue of The Next Rung will include a portion of an A14 standard - complimentary to individuals who complete one or more ladder safety training modules a year.

-This standard prescribes rules governing the safe construction, design, testing, care and use of portable metal ladders of various types and styles.
+This standard prescribes rules concerning the safe design, construction, testing, care, installation and use of permanently installed metal or wood, disappearing attic stairways of various types designed to be used for access to upper levels such as attics.

 ALI is the American National Standards Institute (ANSI) approved developer of ladder safety standards.
 Standards are technical specifications, developed and tested by subject experts, which prescribe rules governing the safety construction, design, testing, care and use of various types of ladders.
 View all ladder safety standards.